 - (a) An employee (who has completed two (2) years' service with the Board) may request Parenthood Leave in situations where a parent feels it to be necessary to stay home with a dependent child.
-Except in crisis situations, Parenthood Leave may be requested only once in every five (5) years. - (b) Both male and female employees shall be eligible for Parenthood Leave, but it may be granted to only one (1) parent at a time in instances where both parents are employed by the Board.
+Except in crisis situations, Parenthood Leave may be requested only once in every five (5) years. - (b) Both male and female employees shall be eligible for Parenthood

+Leave, but it may be granted to only one (1) parent at a time in instances where both parents are employed by the Board.
 Notice is required in writing, six (6) months prior to commencement of the leave.
-Less than six (6) months' notice may be considered in a crisis situation. - (c) The length of Parenthood Leave normally shall not exceed twelve (12) months, and such leave is without pay. - (d) An employee granted Parenthood Leave shall advise the Board of his/her intentions, at least four (4) months prior to his/her intended return date.
-An employee returning from Parenthood Leave may be returned to his/her former position or a comparable position.
+Less than six (6) months' notice may be considered in a crisis situation.

+- (c) The length of Parenthood Leave normally shall not exceed twelve (12) months, and such leave is without pay. - (d) An employee granted Parenthood Leave shall advise the Board of their intentions, at least four (4) months prior to their intended return date.
+An employee returning from Parenthood Leave may be returned to their former position or a comparable position.
+The above language is separate from the Extended Parental Benefits through Canada Employment Insurance.